breadoliveoilsalt/jlox-compiler-in-ts/README.md

 - Consider: Will scan be recursive, while using a `readLine` function?
 How much can I adhere to functional programming here, while still getting it done?

+- Can I hide knowledge of data structure from parser, etc., with an intermediate layer of helper methods?

 ## Issues Resoled / Learnings

 - I wanted to use object parameters everywhere, seemingly as a way to enforce